thomasbuddyman/pillars/style/html/README.md

           </nav>

         </body>
 * Comments are helpful and therefore commenting is encouraged.
-However, be sensible and avoid obvious comments.
+Our code is being handed over to external teams, and so it is more important to comment than it would be on an internal project.
+However, please be sensible and avoid obvious comments.
 Eg: Comments next to closing tags indicating a thematic break in your markup are usually helpful in long documents.

-##Naming conventions
+##Naming conventions, with BEM

 We're using a [BEM](https://en.bem.info/)-like naming convention.
 If you've never heard of it or need to quickly refresh your knowledge, CSSWizardry's Harry Roberts has written a very straightforward [overview](http://cssguidelin.es/#bem-like-naming) that covers everything you need to know.